PPacentMSFT/azure-docs/articles/azure-stack/azure-stack-prepare-pki-certs.md

 ### Import the certificate

 1. Copy the original certificate versions [obtained from your CA of choice](azure-stack-get-pki-certs.md) into a directory on the deployment host.
+Be sure your certificate files contain the certificate's Private Key, otherwise you will be unable to export to .pfx file format.
   > [!WARNING]
   > Do not copy files that have already been imported, exported, or altered in any way from the files provided directly by the CA.